 Some of the students have even made history.
 Jesse Harris (’04) wrote and directed a feature film for his senior project.
 The day he graduated, he learned that the LA-based FilmMates wanted to purchase the film for theatrical release.
 (It opened in Landmark Theaters the following April.)
 This makes Jesse the youngest person ever to write and direct a feature film that received multi-state theatrical release.
 In 2007, Kyle Seago (’07) and Jesse Harris (’04) co-founded the National Film Festival for Talented Youth (NFFTY).
 It has since become the largest youth film festival in the world.

 The program provides professional production internships through a variety of media organizations and businesses, television shows, and feature films.
-Numerous program alumni have gone on to careers in the industry: writing or producing series television programs in Los Angeles, producing music videos for major artists, directing commercials, working on the camera crew or art department of feature films, producing media for major corporations, or working as broadcast journalists.
+Numerous program alumni have gone on to careers in the industry: writing or producing series television programs in Los Angeles, producing music videos for major artists, directing feature films and commercials, working on the camera crew or art department of feature films, producing media for major corporations, or working as broadcast journalists.

 Posted by ML at 8:32 PM